TITLE 8 SOCIAL SERVICES

 C. For children in eighth grade and older, PSD shall request and review the child’s next step plan and actively participate in updating the plan each year with the child to prepare post-secondary educational goals.

-A. Family visits: PSD shall arrange for visitation between the child and his or her family or fictive kin as appropriate.
+A. Family visits: PSD shall arrange for visitation between the child and their family or fictive kin as appropriate.

 B. Sibling visits: PSD shall arrange for and facilitate visitation, as appropriate, between children in PSD custody and their siblings who are either in PSD custody, but not in same out of home placement, or siblings who are not in PSD custody including adult siblings.